Types of Marketing: Overview of 10 Different Marketing Strategies

 Emails can serve several different purposes.
 They can be automated emails sending out your latest blog post as part of an RSS feed subscription to those who have subscribed to your blog.

-They can provide a targeted list with a special offer or piece of information that would be useful to them such as an upcoming sale or confirmation of purchase.
+They can provide a targeted list with a special offer or useful information, such as an upcoming sale or confirmation of purchase.

 They can help to nurture leads throughout the buyer’s journey as part of a workflow where an automated email will be sent as the result of a trigger event, or when someone takes an action on your site, and offer help or more information.